Today's History Trivia for November 13

 1932 Richard Mulligan d.
 2000 American Emmy-winning actor.
 TV: Soap (Bert Campbell) and Empty Nest (Dr. Weston).

 1922 Madeleine Sherwood d.
 2016 (Madeleine Thornton), Canadian actress.
 TV: The Flying Nun (Mother Superior).

 1906 Hermione Baddeley d.
 1986 British actress.
 Film: Room at the Top (1959) and Mary Poppins (1964, the housekeeper).
 TV: Maude (Mrs. Naugatuck) and Upstairs Downstairs (Mrs. Bridges the cook).

 1856 Louis Dembitz Brandeis d.
 1941 American jurist.
 He was the first Jewish U.S. Supreme Court Justice (1916-39).

 1848 Albert I d.
 1922 Prince of Monaco, oceanographer.

 1833 Edwin Thomas Booth d.
-1893 American Shakespearean actor, and older brother of Pres.
-Lincoln's assassin John Wilkes Booth.
+1893 American Shakespearean actor.
+Older brother of U.S. President Lincoln's assassin John Wilkes Booth.

 1312 Edward III d.
 1377 King of England (1327-77).
 His reign was marked by numerous successful military ventures.